-How long would it take you to actually see that dollar reduction?
+How long would it take you to actually see that dollar reduction from your reduced expenses?

 I’ve read plenty about cutting expenses to the bone, after all I am a frugalista who loves an extreme frugal living tip or two.

-But many tips focus on either how to save money on day to day expenses (easy when you know how to say no) or cutting a whole bunch of your monthly expenses.
+But many tips focus on either how to save money on day to day expenses (easy when you know how to say no) or how to cut monthly expenses.
 And this is my issue.

-How do you radically reduce your expenses almost overnight?
+How do you radically cut expenses almost overnight?
 Just when you need to the most?

 (This post contains affiliate links.
 If you click on a link and make a purchase, I may make a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 You can read more here)

 Part 1.
 How to cut household costs today

 Slash your grocery budget

 Your grocery bill is the most flexible part of your budget.
 You can spend a huge amount on groceries or get by on very little.
-So it makes sense to start here because there are big savings to be made.
+So it makes sense to cut costs here because there are big savings to be made.

 If you aren’t already buying either your local stores own brand or the value brand then now is the time to do so.
 Generic and own brand groceries can be as much as 50% cheaper, if not more!

 Stop eating out

 Eating out or having takeout can do some major damage to your budget.
-The good news is if you cut back in this area you will make some substantial savings, immediately.
+The good news is if you cut back in this area you will have substantially reduced expenses, immediately.

 Shop your pantry

 Before you go to the store, always check what you already have in.
-You’ve bought it, spent money in it so it makes sense to use this food.
+You’ve bought it, spent money on it, so it makes sense to use this food.